-- Reviews the results of the assessment and the prevention plan;
+- Reviews the results of the investigation/assessment;

 - Makes the initial home visit within five (5) working days of the case assignment in order to discuss: 1

-- Continuing the family assessment;
+- The continuing family assessment;

-- Identifying SSW and family roles and expectations; and
+- Identifying SSW and family roles and expectations;

-- Initiating the formation of a family team, including identified fathers as outlined in SOP 4.15 Family Attachment and Involvement;
+- Initiating the formation of a family team, including identified fathers as outlined in SOP 4.15 Family Attachment and Involvement; and

 - Ensures that the family receives the DPP-154 Service Appeal Request, either by mail or by hand delivery, and documents that the family has received it;